exercism/website-copy/pages/code_of_conduct.md

 This policy was initially adopted from the Front-end London Slack community and has been modified since.
 A version history can be seen on [GitHub](https://github.com/exercism/website-copy/edit/master/pages/code_of_conduct.md).

 _This policy is a "living" document, and subject to refinement and expansion in the future.
-This policy applies to the Exercism webiste and any Exercism entity or event, including but not limited to the Slack community, Twitter chats and GitHub posts._
+This policy applies to the Exercism website, the Exercism GitHub organisation, any other Exercism-related communication channels (e.g. Slack, Twitter email) and any other Exercism entity or event._